 - social media posts

-- branded stationary such as business cards and personalised corporate gifting
+- branded stationary such as business cards and personalized corporate gifting

 - branded cartoons

 All of these tasks can be completed according to your unique design bible, to reflect your company’s mission and vision.
-In adhering to your brand identity, you need to ensure that your fronts are standardised, your style is consistent, the logo is applied correctly, and all themes or tag lines are used as they should.
+In adhering to your brand identity, you need to ensure that your fronts, color, or typography are standardized, your design’s style is consistent, the logo is applied correctly, and all themes or tag lines are used as they should.

 Using an unprofessional online design tool does not allow for that bespoke look.

-Much of the debate or misunderstanding about the value of graphic designers and the notion that they can be replaced by apps comes from managers, and mostly marketing managers and social media managers who fail to grasp the fundamental value of a graphic designer.
-This is truly a paradox, since it comes from those who should value the uniqueness of the brands they are the custodians of.
+Much of the debate or misunderstanding about the value of graphic designers and the notion that they can be replaced by apps comes from managers and most marketing managers and social media managers who fail to grasp the fundamental value of a graphic designer.
+This is truly a paradox since it comes from those who should value the uniqueness of the brands they are the custodians of.
 At times, however, it appears that lethargy or their own lack of pride comes to the fore.
-The point remains that if you want a quality solution to your design needs, you must make use of a professional graphic designer, unless you want your brand to merge into the background and be a dull representation of who you are.
+The point remains that if you want a quality solution to your design needs, you must make use of a professional graphic designer unless you want your brand to merge into the background and be a dull representation of who you are.